-If one or more luma blocks in 17 locations (as shown in Fig. 3) is coded with IBC mode or IntraTMP mode, a DBV flag is signalled to indicate whether the CU is coded as DBV mode or not.
+If one or more luma blocks in 17 locations (as shown in Fig. 3) is coded with IBC mode or IntraTMP mode, a DBV flag is signaled as in ECM-9.0 to indicate whether the CU is coded as DBV mode or not.
+No additional signaling method is newly introduced and CABAC context for the DBV flag is also unchanged.